Rape

 imprisonment for a term which shall not be less than ten years, but which may extend

 years under Section 72.
-For publication of unauthorized court proceedings the
+For the publication of unauthorised court proceedings, the

-imprisonment term has been raised to range of three to five years with fine.
+imprisonment term has been raised to a range of three to five years with a fine.

 g).
-Under subsection (1) of Section 124 (Grievous Hurt by Acid) life time imprisonment
+Under subsection (1) of Section 124 (Grievous Hurt by Acid), life imprisonment

-and fine has been prescribed and Subsection (2) addresses the attempts to cause harm
+And a fine has been prescribed, and Subsection (2) addresses the attempts to cause harm

 B).
 Bharatiya Nagarik Suraksha Sanhita, 2023:

-Sessions or Additional Sessions Judges has been proposed for handling these offences
+Sessions or Additional Sessions Judges have been proposed for handling these offences

 B with a minimum of seven years of legal experience.

 b).
-Under Section 29 C Aparajita Task Force, a district level investigation body led by
+Under Section 29 C, the Aparajita Task Force, a district-level investigation body led by A Deputy Superintendent of Police, will be established, who will prioritise female

 do so will be treated as a cognizable and non-bailable offence.

-two month to 21 days.
+c) Under Section 193, the investigation period for specific offences has been reduced from two months to 21 days.
 If unavoidable, an extension of up to 15 days can be granted by

-an officer ranked Superintended of Police. or equivalent with written justification.
+an officer ranked Superintendent of Police. or equivalent with written justification.

 BNS must be completed within 30 days of filing the chargesheet under Section 346.